 1represents the first result in a list.

 Coveo ML optimizes search results and query suggestions, and will therefore improve CTR and ACR metrics and contribute to increase self-service.
-You can test the addition of a Coveo ML model like any other query pipeline changes (see Test Query Pipeline Changes or Testing Coveo Machine Learning Models).
+You can test the addition of a Coveo ML model like any other query pipeline changes (see Test query pipeline changes or Test models).

 The newly created pie chart card now shows the number and the percentage of clicks made on results promoted by ART.